tamunoWoks/Meta_database_engineering/database.md

 ### Primary Key:
 A primary key is a special field in a database table that uniquely identifies each record in that table.
 Its main job is to ensure data integrity by preventing duplicate records and providing a reliable way to find, reference, and link specific pieces of data.

+#### Key Characteristics of a Primary Key:
+For a field (or set of fields) to be a primary key, it must adhere to three strict rules:
+- **UNIQUE:** No two rows can have the same primary key value.
+This ensures each record is distinct.
+- **NOT NULL:** The primary key field must always have a value.
+It cannot be empty or unknown (NULL).
+- **STABLE:** The value should ideally never change.
+Changing a primary key can be complex and cause problems in other parts of the database that reference it.